-You can expect to work approximately 40 hours a week and attend three-hour classes held two evenings a week (MW or TTH) usually from 6-9pm.
+You can expect to work approximately 40 hours a week and attend three-hour classes held 2 evenings a week (MW or TTH) from 6-9pm.

 The purpose of the program is to provide you with a comprehensive knowledge of the trade.

-Each ABC chapter requirements and program may vary slightly.
-I recommend you contact your local chapter to ensure you receive the most accurate information for you: Look for an ABC chapter near you.
+Each chapter of ABC may have slightly varied requirements and program.
+I recommend you contact your local chapter to ensure you receive the most accurate information.
+Look for an ABC chapter near you.

 - Submit an application with registration fee.

-- Complete an employer/apprenticeship agreement and other details as needed.
+- Complete and employer/apprenticeship agreement and other details as needed.

-You will need to have the necessary skill level in math in order to succeed as an electrician.
-Here is an example of a Math Pre-Test you may need to complete in order to start as an apprentice with ABC.
+- You will need to have the necessary skill level in math.
+Look at this math pre-test you may need to complete in order to start as an apprentice with ABC.

-After successfully meeting the written requirements, an applicant must then pass an interview process.
+- After passing the written requirements, you must pass an interview.

-Applicants meeting the minimum requirements will be entered into the ranked applicant pool to fill openings as they occur.
+- Once you meet the minimum requirements, you will be added to a ranked applicant pool to fill openings as they occur.

 - Paid employment during training

-- Learn skills needed by employers throughout the industry
+- Learn the skills needed by employers throughout the industry

 - Receive related instruction to supplement on-the-job training

-- Earn regular pay increases as job skills increase
+- Earn regular pay increases as your job skills increase

-- Acquire a skill to compete more effectively in the labor market
+- Acquire skills to compete effectively in the job market

 What is Merit Shop Philosophy?

 ABC is based on the merit shop philosophy, which encourages free enterprise and open competition based solely on merit, regardless of labor affiliation.
-Visit abcmeritshopproud.org for an in-depth look at this philosophy.
+Visit ABC Merit Shop Proud for an in-depth look.

 What Curriculum Will I Use?